mobgen/halo-documentation/docs/android/content/android_content_overview.md

 	.execute(callback);
 ```

-{% include note.html content="Make sure your MyCustomClass.class is properly annotated with LoganSquare ```@JsonObject``` annotation to make it work properly, otherwise the result will not be parsed.
-You can check it in [content parsing section](./android_content_detailed_api.html#content-parsing)." %}
+> **Note:** Make sure your MyCustomClass.class is properly annotated with LoganSquare ```@JsonObject``` annotation to make it work properly, otherwise the result will not be parsed.
+You can check it in [content parsing section](./android_content_detailed_api.html#content-parsing)

-If you want to go in deep into this module, please refer to [the detailed documentation](./android_content_detailed_api.html).
+If you want to go in deep into this module, please refer to [the detailed documentation](android_content_detailed_api.html).

 ## Edit Content API

 ### Basic content manipulation

 The Edit Content API is the way to manipulate the general content instances.
 If you have the proper credentials you will be able to create, update or delete general content instances.
-See [Halo Auth API](./android_auth_overview.html) to get apropiate credentials.
+See [Halo Auth API](../auth/android_auth_overview.html) to get apropiate credentials.

 For example if you want to update an instance.

-{% include important.html content="Please refer to [the detailed documentation](./android_edit_content_detailed_api.html) to see other operations." %}
+> **Important:** Please refer to [the detailed documentation](android_edit_content_detailed_api.html) to see other operations.

 You must set a map with the content values.
 In this example: title and backgroundColor)